Lance Henriksen: Career

 He portrayed gunfighters in the Westerns Dead Man and The Quick and the Dead, and appeared with British actor Bruce Payne in Aurora: Operation Intercept in 1995.
 That year, he also played Sheriff Doug Barnum in the film Powder.
 He appeared with Payne again in Face the Evil (1997), and the dystopian classic Paranoia 1.0 (2004).

 In 1996, Henriksen starred in the television series Millennium, created and produced by Chris Carter, the creator of The X-Files.
 Henriksen played Frank Black, a former FBI agent who possessed a unique ability to see into the minds of killers.
 Carter created the role specifically for the actor.
 His performances on Millennium earned him critical acclaim, a People's Choice Award nomination for Favorite New Male TV Star, and three consecutive Golden Globe nominations for Best Performance by an Actor in a TV Series (1997–1999).
-The series was cancelled in 1999.
+The series was canceled in 1999.
 On television, Henriksen appeared in the ensemble of Into the West (2005), a miniseries executive-produced by Steven Spielberg.
 He appeared in a Brazilian soap opera, Caminhos do Coração (Ways of the Heart) from Rede Record, aired in 2007–2008.
 Henriksen guest-starred on a Season 6 episode of NCIS (2009) playing an Arizona sheriff, and appeared in a recurring role as The Major on NBC's The Blacklist.

 In the years after Millennium, Henriksen has become an active voice actor, lending his distinctive voice to a number of animated features and video game titles.
 In Disney's Tarzan (1999) and its direct-to-video followup, he is Kerchak, the ape who serves as Tarzan's surrogate father.
 He provided the voice for the alien supervillain Brainiac in Superman: Brainiac Attacks (2006) and for the character Mulciber in Godkiller (2009).
 Henriksen is the voice of the character Molov in the video game Red Faction II (2002) and has also contributed to GUN (2005), Run Like Hell (2002), the canceled title Four Horsemen of the Apocalypse (2004), and the role-playing game Mass Effect (2007) as Admiral Hackett of the Human Systems Alliance.
 Henriksen was also the voice behind PlayStation 3's internet promotional videos.

 In 2005, Henriksen was the voice of Andrei Rublev in Cartoon Network's IGPX.
 The actor lent his voice to the animated television series Transformers: Animated as the character Lockdown.
 In 2009, Henriksen voiced Lieutenant General Shepherd in the award-winning game Call of Duty: Modern Warfare 2.
-He would later voice Karl Bishop Weyland in Aliens vs. Predator; also, this character's appearance resembles Henriksen's.
+He later provided the voice Karl Bishop Weyland in Aliens vs. Predator; also, this character's appearance resembles Henriksen's.
 Henriksen voiced Master Gnost-Dural in Star Wars: The Old Republic, and he also reprised his role as Admiral Hackett in Mass Effect 3.
-He is also the narrator of the recent Verizon Droid commercials.
-Recently, Henriksen reprised his role as Bishop in Aliens: Colonial Marines.
+Henriksen reprised his role as Bishop in Aliens: Colonial Marines.